GoldenDrakeStudios/golden-drake-linux/README.md

 ## Using the Installer

-You can try GDL safely by downloading the [latest ISO](https://github.com/GoldenDrakeStudios/golden-drake-linux/releases) and using it as a virtual CD-ROM in a virtual machine.
-When you're ready to use it on a physical machine, you'll most likely want to use a USB flash drive as your installation medium, so here are some useful steps for that process in Linux (for alternative methods, including Windows and macOS options, consult [this ArchWiki article](https://wiki.archlinux.org/title/USB_flash_installation_medium) or search online using a query like ["create bootable USB from ISO"](https://duckduckgo.com/?q=create+bootable+USB+from+ISO)):
+You can try GDL safely by downloading the [latest ISO](https://github.com/GoldenDrakeStudios/golden-drake-linux/releases) and using it as a virtual CD/DVD in a virtual machine.
+When you're ready to use it on a physical machine, you'll most likely want to use a USB flash drive (min.
+1 GB) as your installation medium, so here are some useful steps for that process in Linux (for alternative methods, including Windows and macOS options, consult [this ArchWiki article](https://wiki.archlinux.org/title/USB_flash_installation_medium) or search online using a query like ["create bootable USB from ISO"](https://duckduckgo.com/?q=create+bootable+USB+from+ISO)):

 1. First, back up _all_ important data from _all_ devices involved in this process.
 2. Download the [latest ISO](https://github.com/GoldenDrakeStudios/golden-drake-linux/releases).